learntheoreticalphysics/book/content/quantum-field-theory/chapter-1.md

 \end{pmatrix}
 {% end %}

 Why is this significant?
 Because it means that distance is dependent on the _geometry_ of spacetime, and that implies that time and space are interdependent, and that spacetime can be **curved**!
 In fact, the metric tensor is the foundation of Einstein's theories of **special and general relativity**.

 > **Note on notation:** It is customary to use latin indices like $i, j, k, \dots$ when we are only talking about three-dimensional tensors, such as position $x^i$.
 However, when we are talking about _four-dimensional_ tensors in spacetime, such as the metric tensor, we use greek indices like $\mu, \nu, \gamma$.

+## Special relativity

+With our newfound knowledge of tensors and spacetime, we're ready to tackle the **special theory of relativity** in full.
+We've discussed earlier that special relativity postulates that our Universe is four-dimensional, and its geometric structure is a four-dimensional geometry called **spacetime**.

 In most of quantum field theory, we work in **Minkowski spacetime**, the _special case_ of the four-dimensional spacetime that we discussed earlier.
 The correct expression for the infinitesimal distance in Minkowski space, as we saw, is given by: